Code Enforcement Division

 All complaints will be investigated regardless of the location of the violation within the City or the nature of the complaint.
 A clear description of the violation and location are necessary for an officer to conduct an investigation.
 A call back name and telephone number is helpful but is not necessary.

-You may place a complaint at any time by filling out our online form.
+You may place a complaint at any time by submitting online via See Click Fix.